-- 1. Look at the lights on your Router.
-If you're using a Belkin Router, the lights should be as follows: - The "router" LED should be on. - The "modem" light should be on, and not blinking. - The "internet" LED should be on, and not blinking. - The "Wireless" light should be on, not blinking.

-- 2. Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen. - 3.
+- Look at the lights on your Router.
+If you're using a Belkin Router, the lights should be as follows: - The "Power" light should be on. - The "Connected" light should be on, and not blinking. - The "WAN Internet" light should be either on or blinking. - The "Wireless" light should be on or blinking - Open your wireless utility software by clicking on the icon in the system tray at the bottom, right-hand corner of the screen.

 The exact window that opens will vary depending on the model of wireless card you have; however, any of the utilities should have a list of "Available Networks"-those wireless networks it can connect to.

 Does the name of your wireless network appear in the results?

-Yes, my network name is listed-go to the troubleshooting solution titled "I can't connect to the Internet wirelessly, but my network name is listed".
-No, my network name is not listed-go to the troubleshooting solution titled "I can't connect to the Internet wirelessly, and my network name is not listed".
+Yes, my network name is listed - go to the troubleshooting solution titled "I can't connect to the Internet wirelessly, but my network name is listed"

+No, my network name is not listed - go to the troubleshooting solution titled "I can't connect to the Internet wirelessly, and my network name is not listed"